Nedinator/rbbt/README.md

         - [x] Placeholder for now, going to add some blog posts about the project and other stuff once it's finished.
     - [x] About Page
         - [x] Some general styling will fix this page up.
+- [ ] There's a lot of nitty gritty stuff I need to do
+    - [ ] Homepage formatting
+    - [ ] Everything else is anchored to the left still
+    - [ ] I have enough CSS that I need to move everything to a styles.css.
+- [ ] First blog post about my experience with Go and Fiber for this project.
+    - [ ] I need to figure out a better way to sort the blog posts.
+Oldest will be at the top right now.

 ## Setup